Harsha-Vardhan-Tangudu/Online-Learning-Platform-Using-Hybrid-Data-Structures/README.md

 This is the code u can run and see in the console - https://github.com/Harsha-Vardhan-Tangudu/Online-Learning-Platform-Using-Hybrid-Structures/blob/main/dsa%20project.py

+To extend our project to link with an UI.You should install some of libraries related to flask. after that,
+If u run any of the page in the folder flask pro u will get in console a URL.This will take to a our UI Page

 You can refer - https://github.com/Harsha-Vardhan-Tangudu/Online-Learning-Platform-Using-Hybrid-Structures/tree/main/FLASK%20PRO%202%20(2)/FLASK%20PRO%202

-Here in flask if u run any of the page u will get in console a URL.This will take to your Requied UI Page

 If you have MAC you can run this code to get output like an application like: